cherry0ntop/CODSOFT/README.md

 # CODSOFT
-This is a repository for three projects done under the CODSOFT Java Programming internship program JUNE BATCH A56
+This is a repository for three projects done under the CODSOFT Java Programming internship program JUNE BATCH A56 By intern: Sherry Rafiq